-The Azimuth Code Project is an online open source project that will provide source code for analysis and simulation software used on the Azimuth project.
-It is hosted by google and available under the LGPL (lesser gnu public license).
+The Azimuth Code Project is an online open source project that will provide source code for the analysis, simulation and educational software used at the Azimuth project.
+Our current repositories are hosted by google and available under the LGPL free software licence.

 This model was explained in the blog post Increasing the signal-to-noise ratio with more noise.